wmoralesap/Udacity-DeepRL-Nanodegree/p2_continuous-control/Report.md

 ### State Space

 Each agent of the environment has a continous `33` dimensional state space corresponding to the position, rotation, velocity, and angular velocities of the arm of each agent.
-As this environment consist of `20` agents.
-The state space is a matrix of (`20`,`33`)
+As this environment consist of `20` agents, the state space is a matrix of (`20`,`33`)

 ## Method